Meghu28/GridBuilderSystem/README.md

 http://localhost:8080/grid/rowData

  # NOTE
-1) node_modules is not in the git repository.
-It should be installed with npm package.
+The node_modules directory is not included in the Git repository.
+Please use npm install to install all required dependencies as specified in the package.json file."